 School fees are collected on Back-to-School Night.
-These fees cover items purchased at school such as Weekly Reader, partial payment for workbooks, activity fee, computer fee, yearbooks and other operational expenses associated with the education of a student.
+These fees cover items purchased at school such as partial payment for workbooks, activity fee, computer fee, yearbooks and other operational expenses associated with the education of a student.
+Families may also pay fees through our student information system, Sycamore.